Last Updated on March 5, 2023 by Victor Queiroz

 D2 Visa

-This is a visa that allows entrepreneurs to reside in Portugal, as long as they develop their business in this country.
+This is a visa that allows entrepreneurs to reside in Portugal, as long as they develop their business in Portugal.

 After the approval of the business plan by the Portuguese government and upon carrying out activities aimed at developing the business in Portugal, the entrepreneur may reside in Portugal for a certain period.